 Ohio Secretary of State Jon Husted Biography

-As Ohio's 53rd Secretary of State, Jon Husted is responsible for oversight of elections in one of the nation's most hotly-contested swing states.
-By his steady hand, Ohio delivered a smooth and fair 2012 Presidential Election with record absentee voting turnout.
-This was thanks in part to his decision to send the first ever statewide absentee ballot application mailing to all Ohio voters, thereby reducing the chance of long lines at the polls on Election Day.
+As Ohio’s 53rd Secretary of State, Jon Husted is responsible for oversight of elections in one of the nation’s most hotly-contested swing states.
+Under his leadership, Ohio delivered a smooth 2012 Presidential Election and 2014 Gubernatorial Election.
+To ensure all voters were treated fairly and equally, Husted has worked to implement uniform rules that included the first ever statewide absentee ballot application mailing to voters in all 88 counties in 2012 and again in 2014, as well as setting expansive hours for early, in-person voting.
+These efforts made it easier to vote and helped reduce the chance of long lines at the polls on Election Day.

 From using technology to streamline the voting process to cleaning up Ohio’s voter rolls, and making it easier for military families to vote no matter where their service takes them, Jon is always looking to improve how we run elections in Ohio – and it’s getting noticed nationally.
 In 2013, the Washington Post’s blog “The Fix” named him one of their “Top 10 Rising Stars” in America.
 For his outreach to military families, Jon was recently recognized by the Association of the United States Army and Ohio was deemed an All-Star State by the Military Voter Protection Project.
 Under his watch, Ohio also received high marks for elections preparedness by voter advocacy groups, including Common Cause, the Verified Vote Foundation and Rutgers University Law School.
-In addition, Jon has served on the Executive Board of the National Association of Secretaries of State and Vice President for its Midwestern Region.
+In addition, Jon currently serves as co-chair of the National Association of Secretaries of State Election Committee and previously served on the organization’s Executive Board and as Vice President for its Midwestern Region.

 In addition to serving as chief elections official, the Secretary of State is also the custodian of business filings in Ohio.
-Secretary Husted is committed to ensuring that Ohio's job creators have a positive first interaction with the state of Ohio.
-He reminds his team that government should be in the business of good customer service and should work every day to eliminate bureaucratic delays that cost businesses time and money.
+Secretary Husted is committed to ensuring that Ohio’s job creators have a positive first interaction with the state of Ohio.
+He has achieved this through innovative reforms like allowing businesses to file online and reminds his team that government should be in the business of good customer service, working every day to eliminate bureaucratic delays that cost businesses time and money.
+During his tenure Ohio has seen record business filings five years in a row.

 Previous Service and Personal History